skytreader/sortcery/readme.markdown

 There are a couple of flags you can pass to `make` when compiling/building.

-- `TEST` will compile with flags that allow test coverage reports.
+- `TEST=y` will compile with flags that allow test coverage reports.
-- `DEBUG` will compile with flags that allow for debugging with tools like `gdb`.
+- `DEBUG=y` will compile with flags that allow for debugging with tools like `gdb`.

 All these flags are optional.
 You may not want to use them if you are profiling